locize/blog/source/incontext-editor.md

 ![](/images/editor/editor.png "Screen of InContext Editor")
 </div>

-Simply turn on this feature by calling your url with appending `?locize=true` (**locizify script > v2.3.0**).
+Simply turn on this feature by calling your url by appending `?locize=true` (**locizify script > v2.3.0**).
 On the right hand locize will be opened and you can login as usual.
 Now you're ready to go — click on any content to open that text inside your project.

 You can disable the linking by clicking the bottom right button or pressing `ctrl-x`.